 Design Phase: Initial Logo Concept Presentation

-This is where the rubber really hits the road: logo concepts!
+This is where the rubber really hits the road: logo concepting!
 Logo design is, by far, one of the most nuanced and challenging design disciplines.
-It often takes years of practice, training, and skill-honing to perfect the art — and it will take several hours to research, plan, and execute your initial logo concepts.
+It often takes years of practice, training, and skill-honing to perfect the art — and it will take several hours to research, plan, and execute your initial logo concept.

-I often explore dozens of different ideas before narrowing in on the concepts you see.
-The number of initial concepts you're presented will depend on the design package you selected.
+I often explore dozens of different ideas before narrowing in on the concept you see.

-Once presented with the initial logo concepts, you'll be asked to review each concept and select a favorite design.
+Once presented with the initial logo presentation, you'll be asked to review and share your thoughts.
 It is 100% okay to have some requested refinements at this stage.
 It's also 100% okay to not have any changes.
-It's important is to reflect on your goals for your brand and view everything through the eyes of your dream clients/customers.
+It's important to reflect on your goals for your brand and view everything through the eyes of your dream clients/customers.

 Getting it "Just Right"